-Last week we covered how to leverage Agile principles for more effective product management.
-This week we’ll discuss how to staff the product management function appropriately to best serve your organization’s product management needs.
+This week we’ll discuss how to staff the agile product management function to best serve your organization’s product management needs.

 - Agile Product Manager – focused on the business aspects and the market at-large, tasked with “Building the Right Features” to make a compelling product offering.

-Don’t get too hung up on actual titles – they get in the way – but rather focus on matching up people skills and passion to the tasks associated with each role.
+Don’t get too hung up on actual titles, rather focus on matching up people skills and passion to the tasks associated with each role.

-Rigid organizational structures will make the product management shift to Agile a challenge, so getting executive support goes a long way.
-If you don’t have executive support, get agreement and clearly communicate the specific product management tasks you will focus on and those you won’t — and start thinking about who in the organization could help handle the product management gaps.
+Rigid organizational structures make the product management shift to agile challenging, so getting executive support goes a long way.
+Without executive support, clearly communicate the specific product management tasks you will focus on and those you won’t — and start thinking about who in the organization could help handle the product management gaps.

 Most often, when I hear “we only have one person for both roles and she is doing just fine,” it is a case of a super(wo)man (slowly burning out) or a limited view of the product management discipline.

-The only cases of “one person is enough” being successful were for a “simple” product (small development team, few customers) and for an established product in maintenance mode.
+One person is enough with a “simple” product (small development team, few customers) and for an established product in maintenance mode.
 On rare occasions, I have seen a proficient individual fulfill both roles for a subset of a product.
 That model relies on having several individuals proficient at both roles who also happen to share a common product vision across their product subset.
 If all those planets align, then this staffing model may work for you, but I would not start with it.

 1. Enjoy working closely with developers.

-2. Be co-located with her development team (IM is no replacement for sitting with the team to build a strong bond).
+2. Be physically co-located with the development team in order to build a strong bond.

 3. Be adept at engaging with users to discuss enhancements to existing features.

-4. Have a deep respect for the unpredictability of software development, e.g. acceptance that technical roadblocks surfacing at the least convenient time (Murphy’s Law).
+4. Have a deep respect for the unpredictability of software development, acceptance that technical roadblocks surfacie at the least convenient time.

 5. Be comfortable making decisions with limited data (I still recall this quality from the Product Owner class I took from Mike Cohn many years ago).
 Need a decisive type for that role.

-Empower whomever takes on the Product Owner role to be physically and mentally available to her team, and expect her to validate stories as soon as they are completed so her team gets credit for the hard work they delivered.
-Most importantly, avoid the urge to send her to trade shows, customer visits and other travel adventures, so she can remain fully available to her team.
+Empower whoever takes on the Product Owner role to be physically and mentally available to the team, and expect her to validate stories as soon as they are completed so the team gets credit for the hard work they delivered.
+Most importantly, avoid sending her on business travel, so she can be fully available to her team.
 Pairing her with an Agile Product Manager tasked with gaining a deep understanding of the market and its target customers will provide her the “Voice of the Customer” to convey to her team.

-2. Position his product to industry analysts and other external stakeholders
+2. Position the product to industry analysts and other external stakeholders.

-3. Be proficient at energizing and enabling sales about his product
+3. Be proficient at energizing and enabling sales about the product.

-Match individuals and product management roles carefully.
-Pick personalities compatible with the task at hand.
+Match individuals and these roles carefully.
+Pick personalities compatible with the task.
 As general guidance, analytical minds and detail-oriented folks tend to do well as product owners.
 Big picture, extroverted folks tend to do well as product managers.
-Business analysts can make great product owners, and sales engineers are a good fit for some of the agile product manager tasks, such as competitive analysis and sales enablement.

-Agile adoption does not mean the end of product managers as we know them.
-The biggest transition product managers face is embedding someone with product management experience into the development team.
-Adequately staffing and fulfilling the new product owner role, while not losing site of the strategic role of product management, is the key to changing product management to enable the Agile enterprise.
+Agile management adoption does not mean the end of product managers.
+The biggest transition product managers face is being embedded into the development team.
+Adequately staffing and fulfilling the new product owner role, while not losing site of the strategic role of product management, is the key to changing product management to enable the agile enterprise.

-Organizations that try to “make do” with their current product managers without reassessing the new product management role (in light of agile needs) won’t fully reap the benefits of scaling agile to the enterprise.
-Those staffing the new product management roles effectively will put themselves in the envious situation of delivering competitive solutions to their markets.
+Organizations that try to “make do” with their current product managers without reassessing the new product management role (in light of agile needs) won’t fully reap the benefits of scaled agile.
+When you staff product management roles effectively you'll successfully deliver competitive solutions to your markets.